Purpose of the Award:

-- Recipients of the CFSI/Masimo Excellence in Fire Service-Based EMS Award will be honored at the 29th Annual National Fire and Emergency Services Dinner held in Washington, DC on April 6, 2017.
+- Recipients of the CFSI/Masimo Excellence in Fire Service-Based EMS Award will be honored at the 32nd Annual National Fire and Emergency Services Dinner held in Washington, DC on April 30, 2020.
 CFSI will pay reasonable expenses for one individual per organization to attend the dinner.
-These expenses include transportation, overnight accommodations for a maximum of three nights and seating at the Dinner.
+These expenses include transportation, overnight accommodations for a maximum of two nights and seating at the Dinner.
 All other costs will be the responsibility of the individuals.

 - The awards presentation will take place during the dinner program.
 The presentation will include a brief video highlighting the achievements of the award winners.
 CFSI will ask the recipients to provide any video or digital images of the fire department personnel performing their work that can be used in the award presentation video.

-- The recipients will have an opportunity to participate in a seminar on April 5th as part of the CFSI seminar program.
+- The recipients will have an opportunity to participate in a seminar as part of the CFSI seminar program.
 During the seminar, the recipients will share information about their departments’ innovations in emergency medical care.

 - CFSI and Masimo will also offer to conduct local presentations in the recipients’ communities.
 These events provide an opportunity to acknowledge local elected leaders and other stakeholders for their support of the innovations.